 Most available control theories consider the problem of designing an optimal multivariable controller for a well-defined case with given inputs, outputs, measurements, performance specifications, and so on.
-The following important structural decisions [14] that come before the actual controller design are therefore not considered.
+The following important structural decisions (e.g. Skogestad and Postlethwaite (1996)) that come before the actual controller design are therefore not considered:

-- 1) Selection of inputs u (manipulated variables, actuators). - 2) Selection of primary outputs y_1 : controlled variables with specified reference values. - 3) Selection of secondary outputs (measurements, sensors) y_2 : Extra variables that we select to measure and control in order to stabilize the plant and achieve local disturbance rejection.
+- 1. Selection of inputs u (manipulated variables, actuators) - 2.
+Selection of primary outputs y_1 : controlled variables with specified reference values - 3.
+Selection of secondary outputs (measurements, sensors) y_2 : Extra variables that we select to measure and control in order to stabilize the plant and achieve local disturbance rejection. - 4.
+Selection of control configuration: Structure of the subcontrollers that interconnect the above variables.